 Roy Burner - Minister of the Gospel

 Shadow of Peter emphasizes that one's importance may outshine that of another; simply because they are in the limelight, while another is not.
-Lesson learned is that if we cannot perform more conspicuous service we can yet serve the Lord.
+Lesson learned: If we do not perform more conspicuous service does not mean we are not serving the Lord.

 A person's worth, in serving the Lord, is not necessarily measured by who is in the limelight; rather being in the perfect will of

-the Lord, one's serving where one has been placed.
+the Lord, serving where one has been placed.
 (Comment)

 A prophecy given: Do you expect me to build my house if not one stone is willing to carry the other?